 Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription, such as the pharmacist's time to prepare and package the prescription.
+NOTE: NaviCare members have no costs for covered services.

-Dual Eligible Special Needs Plans (D-SNP) - D-SNPs enroll individuals who are entitled to both Medicare (title XVIII of the Social Security Act) and medical assistance from a state plan under Medicaid (title XIX).
-States cover some Medicare costs, depending on the state and the individual's eligibility.
+Dual Eligible Special Needs Plans (D-SNP) - A type of plan that enrolls individuals who are entitled to both Medicare (Title XVIII of the Social Security Act) and medical assistance from a state plan under Medicaid (Title XIX).
+States cover some or all Medicare costs, depending on the state and the individual's eligibility.